DFTAI/PlasterPSBR/README.md

 # PlasterPSBR

-A Plaster template to quickly scaffold the base structure required by https://github.com/rdbartram/PSBuildRelease
+A Plaster template to quickly scaffold the base structure required by [PSBuildRelease by Ryan Bartram]('https://github.com/rdbartram/PSBuildRelease')

 ## Installation